Use elimination communication (EC) to help your baby stay clean and dry. Human babies are as smart as animal babies – they know when they need to go!

 Even nighttime and naptimes can be comfy, diaper free experiences with a little planning, if that’s what fits your family!

 It’s Only Natural

 Elimination communication is a natural way to respond to your baby’s elimination needs.
 It’s deeply satisfying to keep your baby clean, dry, and rash-free.
 It helps build an intense bond with your little one.
 It’s respectful of your baby’s innate intelligence.
 And, remember, you can always use diapers as back-up… we do

 Can Elimination Communication be Easy?

-You can grab EC Simplified, read through the first couple of sections, and immediatly have success EC'ing your baby.
+You can pick up Go Diaper Free, read through the first couple of sections, and immediately have success EC’ing your baby.

-Available for downlaod immediately, you get step-by-step, easy-to-use instructions and 70+ color photos and line drawings to succeed with EC today.
+Available immediately, you get step-by-step, easy-to-use instructions, 70+ color photos and line drawings, and video tutorials to succeed with EC today.

 Read more about the BEST Guide to Elimination Communication on the internet.

 - Why even a brand new parent can discover her baby’s signals